 Archive for June, 2012

-Oh how I wish this post title were in reference to some cheeky Internet meme.
+Oh how I wish that hashtag was in reference to some cheeky Internet meme.
 Instead, it’s about the result of our deck’s footing inspection.
 Sigh.
 Picture us singing “you take the good, you take the bad, you take them both, and there you have, the facts of DIY life.”

 So here’s the deal.
 We scheduled the inspector to come look at the six holes we had dug for our footings.
 By my understanding, he’d simply be looking at each one to make sure they were in the correct spots and dug to the right width & depth.
 Pretty straightforward by my assumption.

 But if you recall, we chose to go above and beyond by having some of the ledger boards attached so that the inspector could check those for us too.
 I figured it was best for him to see that before I went through the trouble of finishing the whole darn thing (in our county, the second inspection happens after the entire deck is completed) – that way he could catch any errors sooner rather than later.

 And boy did he catch errors.

 As soon as he rounded the corner to our job site, he did three things that made my heart drop:

 - He said “we’ve got some problems here.”

 - And then he silent started writing in his notebook.

 It was around this point that Sherry, whom I had tasked with taking some covert pictures of the inspection from within the house, snapped this picture out the guest room window.
 Don’t I look like a happy camper?